 Be mindful of funeral scams

 Scams involving funerals are sadly not unknown.
 More than $600 million was lost as a result of one company's massive fraud scam, all of which was due to prepaid funeral expenses.
-Study the laws in your state to make sure you don't fall for a funeral scam or prepaid funeral.
+Study your state's laws to ensure you don't fall for a funeral scam or prepaid funeral.

 Plan transfers are not permitted

 While it may be comforting to prepay for services at a particular crematorium, these arrangements are not transferable.
-You're limited in your options by being under contract with a single crematorium or funeral home.
+Being under contract with a single crematorium or funeral home limits your options.

 There may be hidden costs